THOMAS NELSON

 • “Nonnus Dionysiaca 25.1–147: Nonnus’ Proem in the Middle”, Imperial Greek Epic Reading Group, Cambridge, 20 Feb.

 • “How Old is the ‘Alexandrian Footnote’?
-Tradition and Self-Consciousness in the Homeric Epics”, Graduate Interdisciplinary Seminar, Cambridge, 23 Jan.
+Tradition and Self-Consciousness in the Homeric Epics”, Graduate Research Seminar, Cambridge, 21 Jan.

 2014